learn-co-curriculum/redux-flow/README.md

 As you learn more about redux, things may become more complex.
 Just remember that at the core of redux is always this flow.
 An action gets sent to a reducer which then updates the state of the application.

 ## TWIST
 You may notice a problem.
-Which is that while we can call the changeState reducer to increase the count from zero to one, if we call change state again we keep returning a count as one.
+Which is that while we can call the changeState reducer to increase the count from zero to one, if we call change state again we keep returning a count of one.
 In other words, we are not persisting this change of state.
 Just ignore this problem for now, we'll tackle it in an upcoming section.

 ## Reducers are pure functions